Get to Know Our Information Center Volunteers

 JERRY

-• What did you do before volunteering?
+• What is your history with the Greater Portland area?
 I moved here in 1971 with my own business.
-I was a member of the Chamber of Commerce for over 30 years, I’ve also been with Maine Narrow Gauge for over 20 years, and I’m on the board.
+I was a member of the Chamber of Commerce for over 30 years, I’ve also been with Maine Narrow Gauge for over 20 years and I’m on the board.

 • If a visitor only had time to do one thing, what would you recommend?
 Take Portland Discovery’s cruise.
 Cruise on a boat or cruise on a trolley.
 That’s how you’ll learn a lot.